Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Introduction

-Moreover, the graph-based blow-up criteria in \cite{Luo2024} and \cite{Wang2021a} (without surface tension) are fundamentally limited by their reliance on a global single-valued height function $\psi$, which becomes geometrically inapplicable when the free boundary undergoes \textit{turning} or \textit{self-intersection}, as these scenarios violate the monotonic $x_3$-dependence assumption; consequently, such formulations can only describe \textit{top-bottom contact singularities} ($\psi \to -b$) while failing to capture generic boundary evolution like folding or pinch-off, which require non-graph representations, as illustrated in Fig.~\ref{fig:turnandcontact}.
+Moreover, the graph-based criteria in \cite{Luo2024} (and in \cite{Wang2021a} for the case without surface tension) have an inherent geometric limitation: they rely on a global single-valued height function $\psi$.
+Such a representation ceases to be applicable when the free boundary undergoes \textit{turning} or \textit{self-intersection}, since these scenarios violate the monotone dependence on the vertical variable $x_3$.
+Consequently, graph formulations naturally describe \textit{top-bottom contact singularities} ($\psi \to -b$), but they do not capture more general boundary evolution such as folding or pinch-off, which requires non-graph representations; see Fig.~\ref{fig:turnandcontact}.

-To characterize self-intersection of the free boundary, the first and third authors introduced a dynamically updated reference surface methodology \cite{Hao2025}, which preserves non-degenerate coordinate mapping even as the interface approaches self-contact.
-This framework establishes a blow-up criterion for high-regularity solutions ($H^6$-class), capturing both boundary and interior singularities.
-However, the interior singularity condition (cf. (4) in \cite[Theorem 1.2]{Hao2025}) still fundamentally relies on
+To characterize self-intersection of the free boundary, the first and third authors introduced a dynamically updated reference-surface method in \cite{Hao2025}, which preserves non-degenerate coordinate maps as the interface approaches self-contact.
+That framework gives a blow-up criterion for high-regularity solutions (of $H^6$ class) and captures both boundary and interior singularities.
+However, the interior singularity condition (cf. (4) in \cite[Theorem 1.2]{Hao2025}) still relies on

-indicating that supremum-based blow-up detection remains intrinsic to the formulation.
+so interior blow-up detection remains supremum-based in that formulation.

-In this paper, we establish a complete classification of finite-time blow-up for $H^3$ solutions in general bounded domains with closed free boundaries, eliminating conventional assumptions of periodicity, symmetry, simply connectivity, or graph-based boundary representations.
-We develop a minimal-quantity characterization framework requiring the weakest possible regularity conditions --- notably avoiding time derivatives --- while fully capturing self-intersection singularities.
-Furthermore, subject to simple connectivity, we demonstrate that interior blow-up remains governed by vorticity dynamics.
+In this paper, we establish a blow-up criterion for strong solutions in a lower-regularity framework, with velocity in $H^3$.
+This regularity level is natural in view of the Shatah--Zeng local well-posedness theory for problem \eqref{eqEuler}: the a priori estimates were derived in \cite{Shatah2008,Shatah2008a}, and the existence of solutions with $v\in H^3$ and $\parOmega_t\in H^4$ was established in \cite[Theorem B]{Shatah2011}.
+Our criterion is formulated at this regularity level in general bounded domains with closed free boundaries.
+It requires no periodicity, symmetry, simple connectedness, or graph representation, and it includes self-intersection as a genuine boundary blow-up mechanism.
+Under the additional assumption of simple connectedness, we show that interior blow-up alternative is governed solely by the time-integrated $L^\infty$-norm of the vorticity, recovering the classical Beale--Kato--Majda (BKM) criterion \cite{Beale1984,Ferrari1993} in the fixed-boundary setting.